ianthetechie/digital-garden/content/blog/kwdc24.md

 which we speculate were used to improve the quality of the translations (which were still live, even when the presenter went “off script”).
-The model still mis-recognized some technical terms on occasion, but these are acceptable hiccups.
+The model still mis-recognized some technical terms on occasion, but the hiccups were to be expected.
-Overall, the quality of the translation was excellent, and I think this will be the future of live translation.
+Overall, the quality of the translation was excellent, and I think this will be the future of such events!
-I’ve been at half a dozen events where they give you a radio receiver and an earpiece for live translation.
+I’ve been at half a dozen events where they give you a radio receiver and an earpiece, and it is never a great experience.
-This is almost always a flop for many reasons, and I have to say the text on screen approach was preferred by everyone I talked to.
+Everyone I talked with said they liked the text on screen approach was better too
+(especially since it was alongside the slides, which were honestly Apple quality at every single talk I saw!).

 ![View of the stage during a talk about Swift 6, showing the screen with live translation next to the slides](images/IMG_8818.jpeg)